Bovespa Trading Hours

 Limited trading hours help to reduce volatility in stock prices but also limits the liquidity of stocks.
 When trading hours are shorter more news reports and earnings reports are published while the markets are closed.
 As a result, investors have more time to process new information and general make fewer knee-jerk reactions.
 Read more about how trading hours vary around the world.

-Does Daylight Saving Time Effect the Brazilian Stock Exchange?
+Does Daylight Saving Time Affect the Brazilian Stock Exchange?

 Bolsa de Valores de São Paulo follows the America/Sao_Paulo timezone which does observe Daylight Saving Time.
-Daylight Saving Time (DST) is currently in effect for this region.
-As a result, the timezone offset is now GMT-02:00.
-Daylight Saving Time for America/Sao_Paulo will end on February 17, 2019 at 12:00 AM.
-At this time, the region will fall back one hour.
+Although it is not currently Daylight Saving Time (DST).
+As a result, the timezone offset is now GMT-03:00.
+Daylight Saving Time for America/Sao_Paulo will begin on November 3, 2019 at 2:00 AM.
+At this time, the region will spring ahead one hour.

 Brazilian Stock Exchange Extended Hours Trading